I have come to a realization about myself: I am not into process.

 Of course, even I like the occasional picture or chart in a textbook…but only because it means my reading progress will be faster minus half a page.
 Does anyone actually look at those diagrams and think “Ooooh, THAT’S how the digestive system works, now I see.”?

 And I love pictures on blogs, or Pinterest, of finished products.
-For example, these were oh-so-cute they inspired me to make them yesterday with my 3-year-old, who promptly burned herself in our hurry to get those faces on:
+For example, some oh-so-cute reindeer cookies that inspired me to make them yesterday with my 3-year-old, who promptly burned herself in our hurry to get those faces on, resulting in these delicious, if slightly moodier, fellows:

 Since I didn’t change the recipe and she has much nicer reindeer, I’ll just send you over to the lovely baking Kerry for details…and as a side note, if you buy the chocolate covered Rold Gold pretzels declaring themselves “tiny twists”, let me inform you they will be quite regular sized, not at all tiny, thus requiring the broken antlers seen above…it seems our reindeer are in mating season; fighting is rampant and antlers are being brutalized.